NeliaNovichenko/arcitecture-recognition-client/README.md

   - fix performance

 ## Contacts
-In case you have any questions please contact me via [e-mail](novichenko.nelya@gmail.com).
+In case you have any questions please contact me via  e-mail: novichenko.nelya@gmail.com.